-For these drugs, price discounts of approximately 30% to 46% from the assumed list price would be required to reach the \$150,000 per QALY threshold price, range (Table ES13).
-Price discounts of approximately 39% to 51% from assumed list prices would be required to reach the \$100,000 per QALY threshold price range.
-Note that these discounts are from the assumed placeholder prices, and not from actual list prices, which are not yet known.
+For lasmiditan, price discounts of 27% from the assumed list price would be required to reach the \$150,000 per QALY threshold price (Table 6.1).
+Price discounts of approximately 37% from assumed list prices would be required to reach the \$100,000 per QALY threshold price range.
+For ubrogepant, price discounts of 5% and 15% would be required to reach the \$150,000 and \$100,000 threshold prices, respectively.
+The WAC is not currently available for rimegepant.
+We have estimated required price discounts in Table ES13, given the assumption that rimegepant will be priced the same as ubrogepant when a WAC becomes available.